Encyclopaedia

 Water Quality: Highly sensitive to pollutants despite its size.
 Neutral or weakly acidic pH (6.0 - 7.2), soft GH (2-12).
 The optimal temperature fluctuates between 22 and 26°C (72-79°F).
 The accumulation of bacterial debris consumes its barbels: conspicuous and regular water changes are necessary.

-Aquarium Reproduction: Extremely rare in the aquarium; it is supposed to follow the monsoon dynamics of the genus (drastic changes with cold RO water).
+Aquarium Breeding: Extremely rare in the aquarium; it is supposed to follow the monsoon dynamics of the genus (drastic changes with cold RO water).
 The egg release, following a T-position, produces limited clutches subject to very high parental cannibalism.

 Risks and Diseases: Fungal necrosis of the barbels on unsuitable bottoms (sharp quartz) is an atrocious death sentence.
 High lethality found in the incorrect use or high doses of chemical curatives (Copper and Malachite green).